Beyond Logit Adjustment: A Residual Decomposition Framework for Long-Tailed Reranking

 \subsection{Results}

-Table~\ref{tab:main_combined} reports the full comparison.
+Table~\ref{tab:main_combined} reports the comparison on the vision and clinical benchmarks, and Table~\ref{tab:main_nlp} the pure-text NLP benchmarks.
 The decomposition makes a direct prediction: on datasets where the base model's score gaps are stable across inputs, classwise correction should suffice and the pairwise term should add little; on datasets where score gaps vary widely, the pairwise term should provide substantial gains.

 \paragraph{Near-class-separable regime (vision benchmarks).} On iNaturalist, ImageNet-LT, and Places-LT, REPAIR provides small but consistent Hit@1 improvements over Classwise ($+0.2\%$, $+0.2\%$, $+0.4\%$), with the learned Classwise correction competitive with or outperforming LogitAdj on all three.
 HFR nearly doubles on iNaturalist ($0.074\to0.138$) and ImageNet-LT ($0.336\to0.378$).
 On Places-LT, LogitAdj and $\tau$-norm both degrade Hit@1 relative to Base, while Classwise and REPAIR both exceed it, confirming that learned offsets are more robust than closed-form corrections.
 The decomposition identifies these datasets as predominantly classwise: most ranking errors are correctable by a fixed per-class offset.